Skip to main content

 2.1 White-labelling is a category of Services provided by etrainu.

-2.2 Clause 2 of this Schedule will only apply if identified in a Statement of Work.
+2.2 Clause 2 of this Schedule will only apply if identified in the Statement of Work.
 However, clause 2 of this Schedule only applies to the White-labelling identified in the Statement of Work.

-2.3 White-labelling allows the Customer’s Online Training Module Access (pursuant clause 1 of this Schedule) to be by way of a unique custom-branded instance of the learning management site operated by etrainu (Site).
+2.3 White-labelling provides the Customer with access to a unique custom-branded instance of the learning management site operated by etrainu (White-labelled Site).

-2.4 The Statement of Work will contain any SOW Charges and other specifics for the white-labelled instance of the Site.
+2.4 The Statement of Work will contain any SOW Charges and other specifics for the White-labelled Site.

 2.5 The Statement of Work will specify the initial period in which etrainu will provide White-labelling (Initial Period);

-2.6 Unless otherwise agreed in a Statement of Work:
+2.6 Unless otherwise agreed in the Statement of Work:

 (a) unless either party gives 60 days’ notice before the expiry of the Initial Period, the White-labelling will renew for a period equal to the Initial Period (Renewal Period); and